Let's change the fate of children in need!

 The last few months have been another painful one for Armenia.
 Sandwiched between Turkey and Azerbaijan, this small Christian country of 3 million souls is under violent pressure from its neighbours.
 Nagorno-Karabakh, an Armenian enclave attached to Azerbaijan by Stalin, has been under an Azeri blockade since last December.
 No goods can enter this region.

-In this context, during each of our emergency actions, special attention is given to the reception of destitute families from Karabagh living on the territory of Armenia.
-Many filleuls attend school thanks to the permanent support of their sponsors.
-In our Endanik centre in Gyumri, young craftsmen are trained in business creation so as to make their talents bear fruit.
+In this context, during each of our emergency actions, particular attention is given to families from Karabakh living in Armenia.
+Many of our sponsored children go to school thanks to the ongoing support of their godparents.
+In our Endanik centre in Gyumri, young craftsmen receive training in setting up businesses so that they can make a profit from their work. so that they can put their talents to good use.

 ETHIOPIA